cuiter/cashplot/README.md

 - `npm run build`
 - Open `./src/index.html` in your favorite browser

-The user interface is quite self-explanatory.
+The user interface should be self-explanatory.

 ## Limitations